openstack/pbr/README.rst

 Usage
 =====
 oslo.packaging requires a distribution to use distribute.
 Your distribution must include a distutils2-like setup.cfg file, and a minimal setup.py script.
-The purpose is not to actually support distutils2, that's turned in to a boondoggle.
-However, having declarative setup is a great idea, and we can have that now if we don't care about distutils2 ever being finished.

 A simple sample can be found in oslo.packaging s own setup.cfg (it uses its own machinery to install itself)::